IBM/watsonx-data/dev_package/README.md

 ## IBM watsonx.data developer package
 The watsonx.data developer package is an entry-level version of watsonx.data for the student, developer and partner community.
-The developer version offers a set of containers on a suitable host machine at the same release level as the Enterprise version, with restricted features.
+The developer version offers a set of containers that can be installed on a suitable host machine at the same release level as the Enterprise version, with restricted features.

 ## Installing watsonx.data developer package
 To install watsonx.data developer package, you will need the ibm-lh-dev.tgz and the container images.